jkruppa/kmerPyramid/README.md

 ## Tutorial

+**This ia a R package**.
+If you have never ever worked with R or a programing language, feel free to visit http://tryr.codeschool.com/ a free online school on R syntax and programing.
+This will give you a deeper insight than this tutorial is planed for.

 We obtain a single random fasta file with three virus sequences under /data/virus.fa.
 This file can be directly loaded into R by using the package Biostrings.
 The package should be installed automatically by the kmerPyramid package.
 If not please follow the instructions under https://bioconductor.org/packages/release/bioc/html/Biostrings.html.

 ```R